St Benedict's School Pānui ā-rorohiko (Online Newsletter) Term 3, week 2, 2025

 School dates 2025

-Term 3 s 14 July – 19 September Kāhui Ako Teacher only day 1st August
+Term 3 14 July – 19 September Kāhui Ako Teacher only day 1st August

 Staff call back day in school holidays Friday 3 October